scil/LaravelFly/readme.md

   - be configurable to serve in multiple requests (only one instance of the service).
 LaravelFly named it COROUTINE-FRIENDLY SERVICE
   - or to be cloned in each request (one instance in one request).LaravelFly named it CLONE SERVICE.
 This way is simple, but often has the problem [Stale Reference](https://github.com/scil/LaravelFly/wiki/clone-and-Stale-Reference).

-- Extra speed improvements such as middleeares cache, view path cache.
+- Extra speed improvements such as middlewares cache, view path cache.

 - View server info at /laravel-fly/info.
 (This feture is under dev and more infomations will be available.)